-Go glam with a pumpkin that's ready for the nightlife.
+Go glam with Halloween pumpkin designs that are ready for the nightlife.
 Use short straight pins or sequin pins to tack a single color of sequins in a band that follows the pumpkin's vertical ribs.
 Overlap the sequins slightly to form a solid stripe.
 Alternate glittery bands of purple, lime green, teal, pink, and black sequins with the plain texture of the pumpkin skin.

 Editor's Tip: To speed up the technique, use glue instead of pins and opt for larger sequins that cover more surface area.

 A wicked-easy pumpkin display proves simplicity can be outstanding.
 Black sticker letters on white-painted pumpkins form a high-contrast, high-style centerpiece.
 Paint small pumpkins, including stems, white; let dry.
-Adhere letter stickers to the center of each pumpkin to spell a Halloween word when pumpkins are lined up.
-It's so simple yet so dramatic!
+Adhere letter stickers to the center of each pumpkin to spell a Halloween word when the pumpkins are lined up.
+The ultimate answer to pumpkin decorating ideas -- so simple, yet so dramatic!